 If you skip down to the Further Reading section you can find different articles showing examples of ISO Variant and ISO Invariant sensors.

 This morning I headed down to the local dark sky park, Scenic Vista, to capture my test images.
 Using a Nikon 14-24mm lens at f/2.8, with a 20 Second Shutter Speed, I took 7 photos.
 I started at ISO 6400 and decreased the ISO by 1 Stop each time, down to ISO 100.

 First, let's take a look at the ISO 100 example.
-The Before image is ISO 100, clearly way underexposed.
-The After image is ISO 100 brightened by 6 Stops in Adobe Camera RAW.
+The 'Before' image is ISO 100, clearly way underexposed.
+The 'After' image is the same photo, taken at ISO 100, but brightened by 6 Stops in Adobe Camera RAW.
 It's a night and day difference!